leomccormack/sparta-site/content/docs/plugins/compass-suite.md

 **Input**: Ambisonics | **Output**: Binaural | [**Related publication**](../../help/related-publications/mccormack2022estimating.pdf)

-This is an optimised version of the COMPASS decoder for binaural playback, bypassing loudspeaker rendering and using binaural filters (HRTFs) directly, which can be user-provided and personalised with the SOFA format.
+This is a binaural playback optimised version of the COMPASS decoder.
+It bypasses loudspeaker rendering and using binaural filters (HRTFs) directly, which can be user-provided and personalised with the SOFA format.
 For the plugin parameters, see the description of the <b>Binaural|Decoder</b> above.
 Additionally the plugin can receive OSC rotation angles from a headtracker at a user specified port, in the yaw-pitch-roll convention.

 This version is intended mostly for head-tracked binaural playback of Ambisonic content at interactive update rates, usually in conjunction with a head-mounted display (HMD).
 The plugin requires an audio buffer size of at least 512 samples (~10msec at 48kHz).
-The averaging parameters can be used to make the parametric analysis and synthesis more or less responsive, providing the user with a means to adjust them optimally for a particular sound scene.
+The averaging parameters can be used to make the parametric analysis and synthesis more or less responsive.

 **Developers**: Leo McCormack and Archontis Politis.